King Charles' coronation in pictures: See the latest photos of the pageantry

 Coronation ceremonies for British kings and queens have been held at Westminster Abbey for the last 900 years.

-Reverend Justin Welby, the archbishop of Canterbury, crowed King Charles III during the coronation.
+In 2022, Queen Elizabeth announced that Camilla would have the title of Queen Consort when Charles became king.
+While Charles said he and Camilla were "deeply conscious of the honor represented by my mother's wish," when his coronation invitations went out, Camilla's title was changed to simply "Queen."
+On Friday night, the palace referred to Camilla as the queen for the first time.
+Britain's PA news wire said the change had taken effect as of the beginning of coronation day, even before Camilla was formally crowned.

+Queen Camilla was crowned with Queen Mary's Crown.
+The St. Edward's Crown was used for King Charles.

-King Charles III was crowned with the St. Edward's Crown, the crown historically used at the moment of coronation, that was made for the coronation of King Charles II in 1661.
-The crown has a velvet cap with an ermine band and the frame is made of solid gold set with rubies, amethysts, sapphires, garnet, topazes and tourmalines. .
+St. Edward's Crown, the crown historically used at the moment of coronation, was made for the coronation of King Charles II in 1661.
+The crown has a velvet cap with an ermine band and the frame is made of solid gold set with rubies, amethysts, sapphires, garnet, topazes and tourmalines.

+Reverend Justin Welby, the archbishop of Canterbury, crowed King Charles III during the coronation ceremony.

+Prince William kissed his father and he pledged loyalty to him during the coronation.

-King Charles and Queen Camilla depart in the Gold State Coach, which was built in 1760 and used at every coronation since that of William IV in 1831.
+King Charles and Queen Camilla departed in the Gold State Coach, which was built in 1760 and used at every coronation since that of William IV in 1831.

-King Charles and Queen Camilla wave from the Buckingham Palace balcony in a symbolic moment with members of the royal family gathered alongside them.
+King Charles and Queen Camilla waved from the Buckingham Palace balcony in a symbolic moment with members of the royal family gathered alongside them.

+Thousands of people lined the Mall outside Buckingham Palace to celebrate King Charles' coronation.

 for more features.